Zeioth/XFCE-Wacom-Settings/README.md

 You have to restart your PC after the installation is complete.

-**It is compatible with any Linux distro?**

-Yes.
-But if your distro is not based on Ubuntu, install the next packages:

-    gnome-settings-daemon
-    gnome-control-center

 **I disabled the plugins.
 How do I restore them?**
 ```
 ./commands.sh enable-gnome-plugins